dataofjlee/jl33.ai/README.md

 >I love to speak with people whose **model of the world** differ from mine.
 ><br>My craft of choice is data science because it is post-structural, completely independent of our human biases (if we make it so)
 ><br>...and because statistics tickle my brain, data ⇒ semantic modelling ⇒  `literally { EVERYTHING } ⊆ Data Science`, and it is the closest thing we have to magic ✧.
+><br> Scroll to the bottom of all my projects for pretty graphs - because I cannot separate * and Beautiful
 ---

 ## My Roadmap 🎒